Kevin Strawter - HOME FOR HEROES

 vii

-Home Co-Broke and (GRI) Graduated Realtor Institute • Sold over 1.9 mil of inventory in 2021 and March 2022 reached the same goal • A solid member of (VAREP) Veterans Association Realtors of Estate Professionals I live in Saint Cloud, Fl, however is not limited to where I can sell.
+Home Co-Broke and (GRI) Graduated Realtor Institute • Sold over 1.9 mil of inventory in 2021 and March 2022 reached the same goal • A board member Community Outreach of (VAREP) Central Florida Chapter Veterans Association Realtors of Estate Professionals I live in Saint Cloud, Fl, however is not limited to where I can sell.
 With my wife encouraging me to get my RE License in 2005, I started to explode immediately.
 I have 4 adult children.
 In his free time, he enjoys being a vital and active part in my church and fellowshipping with family.
 Also loves to deep sea fish.
 I aim to provide the highest level of service to my clients and takes deep pride in helping them achieve their real estate goals.

 We are Definitely Making America Great Again!